-Functional abdominal pain is defined as one of the following:
+Functional abdominal pain is either:

 Copyright © Nucleus Medical Media, Inc.

 Some things that may raise the risk of this problem are:

 Symptoms vary from child to child.
 Pain may come and go or be steady.
 It may appear suddenly or slowly get worse over time.

 Problems may be:

 You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
 This may be enough to suspect the diagnosis.

 Stool tests will be done to rule out other problems.
 This is often enough to make the diagnosis.